sodabubblewine/sodabubblewine.github.io/README.md

 There is no universal way to detect logical errors in programs.
 No one is there to look over your shoulder and tell you "Hey, this isn't actually what you wanted to make in the first place."
-Though we have new machines that speak to us in such conversational tones--- after having been forcefed some scrap of code--- there is no part of such machines that prepare them for anything more than a world like the selecting past (but that goes a much longer way than most people once supposed, e.g., half a decade ago).
+Though we have new machines that speak to us in such conversational tones--- after having been forcefed some scrap of code--- there is no part of such machines that prepares them for anything more than a world like the selecting past (but that goes a much longer way than most people once supposed, e.g., half a decade ago).

 But, there is a way to entirely avoid logical errors: that is what logic itself is for!
-Thus, rather than make trouble for ourselves by starting with the logic of pure binary trees (where, e.g., the definition of 'properPop' deals clumsily with degenerate cases), we begin with a theory that admits no such road bumps even if in degenerate cases it gives us unfamiliar results (e.g. the definition of 'pop' I have adopted here gives nil when you pop nil as the simulation of the empty stack).
+Thus, rather than make trouble for ourselves by starting with the logic of pure binary trees (where, e.g., the definition of 'properPop' deals clumsily with degenerate cases), we begin with a theory that admits no such road bumps even if, in degenerate cases, it gives us unfamiliar results (e.g. the definition of 'pop' I have adopted here gives nil when you pop nil as the simulation of the empty stack).

 Back to encoding bit strings to trees!
 I already gave away the key to solving this problem: the bit string is a program that tells a tiny stack machine how to build the encoded tree.